Kev/evexin/README.md

 Eve-Xin
 =======

-Skill planner for Eve Online
+Skill planner for Eve Online.
+It has a small website at http://kev.github.io/evexin/

 Status
 ======